Back to learn

 While the difference in what you’ll earn if your bank compounds your interest monthly versus annually in this example isn’t huge — it’s just under $6 — if you have tens of thousands in a savings account, you can earn much more with a bank that compounds your interest monthly.

-On October, 25, 2023, the Canadian central bank chose to hold rates steady, keeping the overnight rate — the rate at which Canadian banks lend to one another — at 5%.
+On October, 25, 2023, the Canadian central bank chose to hold rates steady, — the rate at which Canadian banks lend to one another — at 5%.
 The bank rate is set at 5.25% and the deposit rate is at 5%.
+You can also find high interest savings accounts that Canadian citizens and residents can take advantage of.
+While interest rates can change having a bank account with high interest savings earnings can help ensure you get the best interest rate possible.

 Whenever the central bank raises rates — as it’s done several times throughout 2022 and 2023, banks typically follow suit, increasing the interest rates on consumer products like loans, credit cards, and savings accounts.
 That means the cost of borrowing goes up, but the amount you can earn on your savings also increases.